SITE MENU

 • Highland Glen Lodges offer 4 star self catering in 5 lodges (each sleeping 4 + baby).
 Set on a wooded hillside near Rogart (between Lairg and Dornoch).

-• Strathcraig is a crofter's cottage available for weekly lets 2 miles from Lochinver.
+• Strathcraig is a crofter's cottage 2 miles from Lochinver.
 3 bedrooms (1 double, 1 twin & 1 single).

 • Accommodation and fishing holidays are available in Strath Halladale.
 The Halladale is a well known salmon river with a season running from 12 January - 30 September.
 Wild brown trout can be fished in the lochs.
 Stalking and shooting can also be arranged in addition to other outdoor activities.